Iran: more than 30 inmates killed by security forces during COVID-19 jail protests

 ‘The Iranian authorities have yet again resorted to killing people to silence their concerns’ - Diana Eltahawy

 In recent days, thousands of prisoners in at least eight prisons in Iran have staged protests.
-In several prisons, live ammunition and tear gas were used to suppress the protests, killing around 35 prisoners and injuring hundreds of others, according to credible sources.
+In several prisons, live ammunition and tear gas were used to suppress the protests, killing a number of prisoners and injuring hundreds of others, according to credible sources.

 In at least one prison, security forces beat those taking part in the protest action, possibly leading to the death of an inmate.

 According to independent sources including prisoners’ families, on 30 and 31 March security forces used excessive force to quell protests in Sepidar and Sheiban prisons in the city of Ahvaz in Khuzestan province.
 The head of the Khuzestan police force has admitted that members of the Revolutionary Guards and the paramilitary Basij force suppressed protests after inmates set rubbish bins on fire.

 The Sepidar protests appear to have started after the authorities reneged on earlier promises to release certain categories of prisoners as a precautionary measure to prevent the spread of COVID-19.
 Numerous videos taken outside Sepidar and Sheiban prisons show smoke rising from the buildings, with gunfire and screams clearly audible.
 Reports from prisoners’ families, as well as journalists and Ahwazi Arab rights activists, suggest that security forces used live ammunition and tear gas to end the Sepidar protests, causing injuries and 15 deaths.